broadinstitute/cromwell/supportedBackends/aws/src/main/scala/cromwell/backend/impl/aws/README.md

 #### AWS SNS

 1. Create an SNS topic, add the following to your `cromwell.conf` file and replace `topicArn` with the topic's ARN you just created:
+2. By default, all cromwell events will be publish to sns.
+Set `publishStatusOnly = true` if you only publish events that are `status` updates.

 ```
 services {